Introduction to Field Biology

 - Required Deposit: Once you are accepted into the course, students receiving a scholarship must still submit a $500 deposit, which will be returned when the class is completed, and expectations are met.
 Students who do not satisfactorily complete the course forfeit the deposit.

-In order to keep students, scientists, and staff healthy in light of COVID-19, for Summer 2023, all participants in RMBL programs will be required to follow the RMBL COVID-19 health and safety plan, which will include proof of vaccination, and may include mask-wearing, hand-washing, personal distancing, and group size limits.
-Vaccine exemptions will be considered, as required by law.
+In order to keep students, scientists, and staff healthy in light of COVID-19, for Summer 2024, all participants in RMBL day programs will be required to follow the RMBL COVID-19 health and safety plan, which may include mask-wearing, handwashing, personal distancing, and group size limits.

 RMBL is an equal opportunity service provider and employer and operates under a Special Use Permit from the USDA Forest Service, GMUG National Forest.